ACM-VIT/Dawn/README.md

 # Dawn
 Starter pack for Machine Learning and related fields, an initiative by the members of ACM-VIT student chapter.
 The repo contains learning concepts and insights on ML and AI

+#IMPORTANT
+> Upload your implementation in the Project Implementation folder with your name as the name of the folder.
+If the project name doesnt exist.
+Create it.
+With caution.

 # Artificial Intelligence
 This folder contains introductory notes and resources for people wanting to begin with learning AI.
 If you're not sure which specific domain to choose, <b><a href="Artificial Intelligence">start here</a></b>.